aegis-iisc/aegis-iisc.github.io/_pages/projects.md

 ####  Neurosymbolic Programing/ Neurosymbolic AI:

-[**Neurosymbolic AI**](https://neurips.cc/virtual/2022/55804) and [**Neurosymbolic AI**](https://www.centaurinstitute.org/education) are two closely related, promising  areas at the intersection of Programming Languages and AI/ML.
+[Neurosymbolic Programing](https://neurips.cc/virtual/2022/55804) and [Neurosymbolic AI](https://www.centaurinstitute.org/education) are two closely related, promising  areas at the intersection of Programming Languages and AI/ML.
 We have several projects in this direction combining the power of Formal Methods/PL with the immense potentials of AI/ML.

 The common theme in this thread is towards developing ovel NeuroSymbolic techniques and tools to address the limitations of both Neural and Symbolic approaches.